Can I take OptiBac if I am lactose intolerant?

-For strictly dairy free products in the range, see For every day EXTRA Strength, For every day MAX, For those on antibiotics, Bifidobacteria & fibre, Saccharomyces boulardii, and For women; none of which contain any traces of dairy.
+For strictly dairy free products in the range, see For every day EXTRA Strength, For every day MAX, For those on antibiotics, Bifidobacteria & fibre, For daily immunity, Saccharomyces boulardii, and For women; none of which contain any traces of dairy.
 For your cholesterol is also free from dairy, but the omega 3 soft capsules are not vegetarian, therefore this product is not to be recommended to vegans.

 The allergen table below also clearly shows which of the OptiBac Probiotics range are suitable.